 Furthermore, the writer needs to take into account the industry.
 RFPs issued by the defense department will likely have stricter rules than others.

-Finally, after finishing the job, the agency considers vendors and contracts, the final contractors need to comply with rules to finalize the agreement.
-Although some writers finish their job with the final draft, others offer services of helping the organization after they win the bid.
+Finally, after finishing the job, the agency considers vendors and contracts, and the final contractors need to comply with the rules to finalize the agreement.
+Although some writers finish their job with the final draft, others offer services to help the organization after they win the bid.

 Qualifications